sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC02 - Delete a transaction**

 **MSS:**
-1. User enters the command to delete a transaction with the correct format.
+1. User enters the command to delete a transaction.
 2. User submits the request.
 3. UniCa$h finds the transaction based on the passed in arguments.
 4. UniCa$h deletes the transaction.